 If you just want to dip your toe in the world of virtual reality, you don't need to spend too much.
 VR headsets that run off your smartphone or a cheap display cost as little as $20 / £20 and give you a basic experience without breaking the bank.
 Specific apps available on the Google Play Store or Apple App Store give you the chance to see if virtual reality is for you before investing in a more advanced system like the Oculus Quest 2.

-Still, we think it's available at a fair price for what you get, which is the VR headset plus a pair of Oculus controllers.
 If you buy direct from Meta you tend to get the best offers, which include bundles with discounted accessories.
-Keep an eye on our hub dedicated to all the latest Oculus Quest 2 deals to ensure you don't miss out on the next saving.
+For the rest of the month, though, the VR headset comes with a copy of Beat Saber to try and dull the sting of the price increase.
+It doesn't help much, so keep an eye on our hub dedicated to all the latest Meta Quest 2 deals to ensure you don't miss out on the next saving.

 The HTC Vive Cosmos range has all but replaced the original line of 2016 headsets.
 Aimed with a slightly lower price tag, this is a headset designed for mid-range PC use - so perfect if you're looking for a good quality VR experience but don't want to delve into the enthusiast's world of $1,000+ price tags.